The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 In the light bulb example, we know the life spans for all 50 bulbs, so we can compute the survival function directly – and we can use the survival function to compute the hazard function.

 In the marriage example, we know the age at first marriage for some respondents, the ones who had been married before they were interviewed.
-But for respondents who had had never married, we don’t know at what age they will marry in the future – or if they will.
+But for respondents who had never married, we don’t know at what age they would marry in the future – or if they will.

 This kind of missing data is said to be censored.
 That term might seem odd, because censored information is usually hidden deliberately, but in this case it is hidden just because we don’t know the future.